wp-plugins/customize-login-image/readme.txt

 == Changelog ==

+= 1.2 =
+* Fixed another bug with the UPLOADS folder handling.
+Now it should work correctly in all possible configurations of the UPLOADS folder.

 = 1.1 =
 * Added the possibility to access the plugins settings from the WordPress plugin screen.
 * Fixed a bug with the UPLOADS folder when the option "Organize my uploads into month- and year-based folders" in the MEDIA settings was checked.
 Now it works correctly, looking for the image in the base-UPLOADS-folder without year and month.